 Help Your Agent Understand Your Needs

-Another thing to think about is their credentials, and whether or not they line up with your needs.
-There are lots of different types of real estate agents out there, and you’ll want to make sure you find one who makes sense for you.
+Another thing to think about is the agent’s credentials and whether or not they line up with your needs.
+There are different types of real estate agents out there, and you’ll want to make sure you find one who makes sense for you.
 For example, a Certified Residential Specialist has done specific training for residential real estate, while a Seniors Real Estate Specialist is geared toward buyers in the 50+ age group.
 Also, check on how long they’ve been in the business, and if they’ve won any awards.
-The longer they’ve been working, the more they’ll know about the business, and how to provide you with the best experience possible.
+The longer they’ve been working, the more they’ll know about the business and how to provide you with the best experience possible.